tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 ## Marketing is not a Four Letter Word

+First,
-First, let's deal with the word and concept of "marketing".
+deal with the word and concept of "marketing".

 > Marketing is the study and management of exchange relationships.
 >